 6. Harry & David Oven-Roasted Turkey

 Behold: the brand’s most popular Thanksgiving bird.
 This ten-pounder arrives ready to heat and serve.
 It’s pre-seasoned and roasted, so you won’t have to fuss over a brine or dry rub.
-As if this Harry & David turkey wasn’t easy enough, your purchase also includes two-day shipping, so you can order close to the holiday and still get your main course just in time.
+As if this Harry & David turkey wasn’t easy enough to prepare, your purchase also includes two-day shipping, so you can order close to the holiday and still get your main course just in time.
 Note that two reviewers felt the bird was too salty, but that’s the risk you take by getting a pre-seasoned bird.
 Consider if it’s worth it to you for the sake of convenience before purchasing.

 Rave review: “This bird was delicious.
 Took a little longer to cook than directions indicated.
 But all worked out beautifully and had enough left to make pot pies.”